ichortower/FontSmasher/docs/README.md

 ## Special Thanks

-- Abagaianye, for the snipe in particular.
+- Abagaianye in particular, for the snipe.
 - Everyone on the Stardew Valley and Stardew Modmakers' discords, in general.